The Faculty of the Creative Musicians Retreat comprise leaders in the fields of composition, electronic music and music education.

 Renée has written chamber, orchestral, choral and electronic pieces, as well as music for video and dance, including collaborations with Ten Tiny Dances in Portland, TRIP Dance Theatre in Los Angeles, Group Motion in Philadelphia and video artist Christine Sciulli in New York City.
 Renée has also ventured into theater, with long-time friend and collaborator, Hai-Ting Chinn, with Science Fair, a staged vocal recital produced by HERE Arts Center in New York City.

 She holds B.M. and M.M. degrees in composition from the Eastman and Yale Schools of Music, respectively.
-Her earliest compositional studies began at age twelve at The Walden School, a summer program for young musicians in Dublin, New Hampshire.
+Her earliest compositional studies began at age twelve with The Walden School, a summer program for young musicians in Dublin, New Hampshire.

 Sammi Stone